Boehringer-Ingelheim/seismiq/README.md

 Our model's predictions are provided on Zenodo, and the code to download them and generate the result figures in the paper is in the Jupyter notebook `notebooks/figures.ipynb`.
+In the same folder, the notebook `confidence_intervals.ipynb` computes the confidence intervals reported in the supplementary information S5, and `sirius_ranking.ipynb` compares ranking by perplexity and ranking by CSI:FingerID score, producing figure S2 in the supplementary information.

 ## Impurity simulation